Remembering our Stalwart

 An example of her zeal to get new and relevant technology into the country saw her role in establishment of the medical cyclotron on the TMH Campus with the first PET in the country and followed soon by the first PET-CT (positron emission tomography) on the TMH Campus itself.

 Being a staunch patriot and an eternal optimist, in various international forums, she stood not just for India but for the cause of cancer in the entire developing world.
-She served as the president of International society for Radiation Oncology.
-She nurtured voluntary groups and NGO like the V Care, Woman’s Cancer Initiative, CPAA and several others.
+She served as the president of the International Society for Radiation Oncology.
+She nurtured voluntary groups and NGOs like the V Care, Woman’s Cancer Initiative, CPAA, and several others.
 She was a serving board member of the Atomic Energy Regulatory Board and was awarded the lifetime achievement award by the Indian Nuclear Society and the Padmashree.